pat/blog/_posts/2017-07-27-an-introduction-to-frozen-string-literals.markdown

   - rails
   - programming
   - strings
+excerpt: "An introduction to the basic concepts of literals, strings, and the benefits of frozen objects in Ruby."
 ---

 In this post I am running through the basic concepts of literals, strings, and the benefits of frozen objects in Ruby.
 If you feel like you understand this, jump straight on over to [part two](/2017/07/27/friendly-frozen-string-literals.html) which covers the new Frozen String Literal feature in Ruby 2.3 and beyond.